In late 2019, Microsoft released a new PowerApps portal, joining canvas Microsoft and model-driven apps in the Microsoft family.

 Dataverse allows you to securely store and manage data within a set of standard and custom tables, and you can add columns to those tables when you need them.

-How to build an app with Microsoft PowerApps in a quicker way?
+How to create a mobile app using PowerApps in a quicker way?

 One of the simplest ways to build a PowerApps is to start from a data source.
 It’s a three-part process.

 1. In this example, we’ll start with a SharePoint list that stores consulting interventions: